KIT-ISAS/RTCF/README.md

 To monitor the performance of the controllers, it is vital to measure the calculation time as well as the jitter of the `updateHook()`-invocations.
 For this reason, the *rt_runner* publishes a timestamp of the update invocation time as well as the calculation time on the topic `/rt_runner/iteration_info` after the completion of every iteration.

-Additionally, some timing statistics are printed to the console each time the control-loop is stopped.
+Additionally, some timing statistics are printed to the console each time the control loop is stopped.

 #### Miscellaneous